 SAT is acceptable on first reference.
 Do not use periods.
 Avoid the redundant “SAT test.”

-Ohio Wesleyan’s academic year consists of two semesters – fall and spring – with each semester lasting 16 weeks.
-The University also offers a five-week summer session.
+Ohio Wesleyan’s academic year consists of two semesters – fall and spring – with each semester traditionally lasting 16 weeks.
+The university also offers a five- and 10-week summer session classes.
 Always lowercase.

 Small Living Units (SLUs)

 Capitalize the first letter of each word.
 SLUs (note the lack of an apostrophe) are themed houses serving as residences for small groups of students.
-There are seven SLUs:
+There are eight SLUs:

 - Citizens of the World House, commonly referred to as the CoW House

 These donor-funded duplex-style dwellings each house two Small Living Units of 12 students each.
 Ohio Wesleyan's first SLUplex opened in fall 2016.
-Two of the current SLUplexes are named:
+Three of the current SLUplexes are named:

 - The Dittrick House, named in recognition of alumnus and building donor Doug Dittrick '55.